-Samuel Zemurray was born on January 18, 1877 in Kishinev, Bessarabia (currently known as Moldovia) into a modest home of Jewish origin.
-His parents dedicated themselves to the grocery business.
+Samuel Zemurray was born on January 18, 1877 into a humble Jewish home in Kishinev, Bessarabia —current Republic of Moldova — where his parents dedicated themselves to the grocery business.